The eleven dimensional supergravity equations on edge manifolds: Fredholm property of the linearized operator

 To show that the resulting kernel $P(v)$ is real, we use the description of scattering matrix in hyperbolic space in Guillarmou--Naud~\cite{guillarmou2006wave}:

 where if we put in $s=\theta_2^+$ denoted as $3+i\alpha$, we get the scattering operator

-Since the scattering matrix is a function of the Laplacian on the boundary $S^6$ we can take the eigenvalue expansion on 6-sphere with real eigenform $f_\lambda$, we would consider the following expression, which is real and forms the leading order of the actual solution:
+Since the scattering matrix is a function of the Laplacian on the boundary $\SS^6$, we can take the eigenvalue expansion on 6-sphere with real eigenfunction $f_\lambda$, and then consider the following expression, which is real and forms the leading order of the actual solution:

 Here $\theta$ is a real number determined by

 by using the relation of

 so that the right hand side of~\eqref{Gamma} is a complex number with norm 1 and $\theta$ is a real number determined by $\lambda$.